- What is home health care?

 Mercyhealth at Home always welcomes family involvement in a patient’s care.

 Is the patient’s course of treatment documented, detailing specific tasks to be accomplished by each professional caregiver?

 Yes.
 A patient’s course of treatment and progress is documented at each Mercyhealth at Home home visit.

-Does the patient and his or her family receive a copy of this plan, and is the plan updated as changes occur?
+Does the patient and his family receive a copy of this plan, and is the plan updated as changes occur?

 Will the provider take time to teach family members about the care given to the patient?

 Yes.
-Education is an important part of Mercyhealth at Home’s patient care plan and family members are an integral part of the care team.
+Education is an important part of Mercyhealth at Home’s patient care plan.
+Family members are an integral part of the care team.

-Who can the patient and his or her family members contact with questions or complaints?
+Who can the patient and his family members contact with questions or complaints?